-‘web_reg_save_param’ is a LoadRunner function which is used to handle the dynamic values coming from the server in the response.
-The basic concept of the dynamic value has already been covered in the ‘Correlation – Overview‘ topic.
-Moving ahead you also got the knowledge of the type of correlation i.e. Autocorrelation and Manual Correlation.
+‘web_reg_save_param’ is a LoadRunner function that is used to handle the dynamic values coming from the server in the response.
+The basic concept of the dynamic value has already been covered in the ‘Correlation – Overview’ topic.
+Moving ahead you also get the knowledge of the type of correlation i.e. Autocorrelation and Manual Correlation.

 Why the function name is like this?

-Follow the navigation to open web_reg_save_param input box:
+Follow the navigation to open the web_reg_save_param input box:

 - Press ‘Ctrl+Alt+B’ or View -> Steps Toolbox

 - Type ‘web_reg_save_param’ in the search box.
 VuGen will show the matched content.

 - Double-click on the ‘web_reg_save_param’ function.
 The window will appear with the following inputs:

 a.
 Parameter Name: The name of the correlation parameter to store the dynamic value.
 This is a mandatory field.